By Brittany Flax on Jul 15, 2020 @ 10:30 AM

 Gum Disease

-Did you know that 34 percent of men from ages 30 to 54 years old will suffer from gum or periodontal disease in their lifetime?
-Gum disease is when your gum tissue is swollen, bleeding and inflamed because of poor brushing habits and plaque buildup.
+Did you know that a significant 34 percent of men from ages 30 to 54 years old will suffer from gum or periodontal disease in their lifetime?
+This is a common issue among men, and it's crucial to be proactive in preventing it.
+Gum disease is when your gum tissue is swollen, bleeding, and inflamed because of poor brushing habits and plaque buildup.
 This can result in tooth decay and gum tissue loss.
-If left untreated, it can lead to a more serious infection.
-Fortunately, there’s a cure for gum disease and it can be treated by going to the dentist office and taking proactive steps at home, like the following:
+If left untreated, it can lead to a more severe infection.
+Fortunately, there's a cure for gum disease, and it can be treated by going to the dentist's office and taking proactive steps at home, like the following:

-• Use a toothbrush that has the appropriate bristle texture so you don’t damage your gum lining
+- Use a toothbrush with the appropriate bristle texture so you don't damage your gum lining.

-• Replace your toothbrush to prevent the existence of germs going back into the mouth and throw away brushes with bent bristles as they erode tooth enamel
+- Replace your toothbrush to prevent germs from entering your mouth, and throw away brushes with bent bristles as they erode tooth enamel.

 Oral Cancer

-Oral cancers make up about three percent of all cancers in the United States.
-According to the National Institutes of Health and Cancer.net, over 53,000 people are diagnosed with mouth cancer each year.
+Oral cancers comprise about three percent of all cancers in the United States.
+According to the National Institutes of Health and Cancer, over 53,000 people are diagnosed with mouth cancer each year.
 Over 70% of those cases are men.
-Early diagnosis is critical with this disease and here are a few common signs of oral cancer:
+Early diagnosis is critical with this disease, and here are a few common signs of oral cancer:

-If you experience any of these symptoms for more than two weeks, consult your doctor and your dentist.
+If you experience any of these symptoms for over two weeks, consult your doctor and dentist.

 Not all men will experience every one of these oral health issues.
 But it's important to remember that men can be at higher risk and that there are steps you can take to prevent them.
 Some of those ways include:

-• Seeing your dentist for regular dental cleanings and exams every 6 months
+- Seeing your dentist for regular dental cleanings and exams every six months

 Taking care of your oral health is just as important as taking care of your body.
-Your oral health and overall health are directly linked – so make sure to get in the habit of making your oral health a priority.
+Your oral and overall health are linked, so make sure to prioritize your oral health.
 Being on top of your oral health means having all the tools you need for a healthy smile.
-Speaking of your oral health tools, do you have dental insurance?
-Find out which plan is right for you by reading our free DHMO and DPPO differences guide!

 Want to have Solstice benefits?